jmetzger/training-mariadb-basics-en/replication/01a-setup-slave-old-style.md

 # root@master:
 rsync -e ssh -avP /backups/mysqldumpdir/master-databases.sql kurs@10.10.9.144:/home/kurs/
 ```
-## Step 3 (Optional): Be sure that slave is really vanilla
+## Step 3 (Optional): Be sure that slave is really fresh (no data yet)

 ```
-# if old not wanted data is present, e.g. other databases, start from vanilla by so:
+# if old not wanted data is present, e.g. other databases, start with fresh-installation by so:
 # as root
 cd /var/lib
 mv mysql mysql.bkup